 When choosing the best website design platform for you, make sure you consider your own needs.
 How much control do you want?
 Do you care about SEO (hint: you should!)?
 Will you be purchasing a template or hiring a designer?

 Hopefully, this post will help you gain some clarity so you can finally get your website built to market your services.

 Showit is my new favorite website design platform of choice.
 To me, it’s the best out there, even though it might be a bit pricier.
-I love it so much that it’s the platform that I offer website design services for with my Dazzling Web Design.
+I love it so much that it’s the platform that is most popularly used with my website design services.

 From a designer’s standpoint, Showit offers you an incredible amount of freedom.
 You don’t have to mess around with a drag and drop builder like Elementor.
 Instead, it’s essentially like designing within Adobe Photoshop: you can put text, images, and more wherever you want.
 It’s a designer’s dream!